 A dirty piece of hardware can cause a variety of problems.
 The accumulation of dust or grit in certain areas can render the device completely inoperable.
 The only solution here is straightforward: clean the mouse.
-To wipe the mouse, use a soft, clean, and damp cloth.
-If your mouse has an intricate design with cracks and edges, you will need to clean it with a cotton bud or a folded cloth.
+To wipe the mouse, use a soft, clean, damp cloth.
+If your mouse has an intricate design with cracks and edges, you must clean it with a cotton bud or a folded cloth.
 For any reason, do not wet the mouse with a cleaning solution.
-Clean the mouse’s movable parts, such as the scroll wheel and buttons, with care.
+Clean the mouse’s movable parts with care, such as the scroll wheel and buttons.

 2. Check Your Mouse Batteries

-If you use a wireless mouse, keep in mind that the batteries will degrade over time.
+If you use a wireless mouse, remember that the batteries will degrade over time.
 After a certain amount of time, the replaceable batteries run out and must be replaced.
 If you are experiencing this problem as a result of low or no battery power, you will notice the following two major symptoms:

-The mouse cursor on the display may become frozen at times and may not move freely or without disruption, which is one of the most obvious signs of a low battery.
+The mouse cursor on display may become frozen at times and may not move freely or without disruption, which is one of the most apparent signs of a low battery.

 When the battery in your wireless mouse dies, the LED light beneath the motion sensor may fade.

 Double-clicking on your computer is an unintentional action that occurs infrequently.
 When it does, it is usually due to a misconfigured mouse setting.
-This is due to the possibility that these settings are influencing the behavior of the hardware and its responses to the computer.
+This is due to the possibility that these settings influence the hardware’s behavior and its responses to the computer.
 Changing these settings may help you here.

 - Launch the Control Panel on your computer.
 This should be accessible via the search bar or by running the control command in the Run tool (Windows + R).

-- Set the view type to Large icons to gain access to all system elements without having to search through sections and sub-sections.
+- Set the view type to Large icons to gain access to all system elements without searching through sections and sub-sections.

 - Navigate to Mouse settings and find the Double-click speed slider.